CanOfBees/utk-fedora-fedoragsearch-solr-config/.github/pull_request_template.md

 ## Interested parties

-Tag (@ mention) interested parties or, if unsure, @ any people in the organization.1
+Tag (@ mention) interested parties or, if unsure, @ any people in the organization.